Get to know the UK's Most Hilarious Instagram Star

 In terms of personal goals, I only have one.
 It’s a goal I’ve had for several years, but I do feel like I’m really making strides to get there.
 One day, my dream is to be hanging out with a celebrity, get papped, and then to be described as their ‘mysterious blonde friend’ by the tabloids.
 A girl can dream.

-Pssst if you're dreaming of having Momotaro Apotheca products but you're outside of the US, UK, or Canada, drop us a line.
+Pssst if you're dreaming of having Momotaro Apotheca products but you're outside of the US, UK, or Canada, discover our international stockists or drop us a line.
 We are adding stockists all of the time and they may be able to ship internationally on our behalf.